gfcrbg/RuleZ/README.md

 // {NAME OF SECTION} - Begin
 //*******************************

-// {notes go here -->} If QID 1631 is answered Option 2, then disappear and clear answer to QID 1641. ifQ(1631)
+// {comments go here -->} If QID 1631 is answered Option 2, then disappear and clear answer to QID 1641. ifQ(1631)
 .answered(2)
 .disappear(Q(1641))